-Abbreviations should not be used for given names (e.g., William not Wm).
-When a person is referred to by initials only (e.g., JFK), do not use periods.
-Titles should be spelled out before last names (e.g., General Washington) but abbreviated before full names (e.g., Sen. Robert A. Taft).
-"Reverend" and "Honorable" are only spelled out when preceded by "the."
-"Jr." and "Sr." are set off by commas after the name.
+Abbreviations should not be used for given names (e.g. William not Wm.).
+When a person is referred to by initials only (e.g. JFK), do not use full points.
+Titles should be spelt out before last names (e.g. General Washington) but abbreviated before full names (e.g. Sen. Robert A. Taft).
+'Reverend' and 'Honourable' are only spelt out when preceded by 'the'.
+'Jr' and 'Sr' are set off by commas after the name.

-Agencies and organizations can be abbreviated in running text, in all caps with no periods (e.g., NAACP).
+Agencies and organizations can be abbreviated in running text, in all caps with no periods (e.g. NAACP).
 They should be defined at first mention as usual.